sunjinbo/Stentor/README.md

 # Stentor
-this is a sample project to verfiy how to decoding, mixing, and playout an audio stuff.
+I create this project to verify how to decoding, mixing, and playout audio stuff.